keigoi/kmclib/artifact.md

 The purpose of this document is to describe in detail the steps required to assess the artifact associated with our paper.
+The artifact comprises of the kmclib library -- a library for safe communication programming in OCaml.
+The kmclib library guarantees that threads in well-typed programs will not get stuck since communication errors are detected statically, i.e at compile-time.

 We would like you to be able to

-* try the running examples
+* try the running example from the paper
-* edit-compile-run your own programs
+* edit-compile-run your own programs using the kmclib communiation primitives
-* reproduce some errors
+* observe compile-time detection of communication errors

-Additionally, you can try some additional programs that we have implemented.
+Additionally, you can try some additional programs implemented with klmclib.

 ## Getting started